spapadiamantis/3gm-wiki/Algorithms-for-analyzing-Government-Gazette-Documents.md

 ## Method

-An example method would be the following _heuristic_ method:
+We are using the following method to detect amendments

 ```
 For each command